+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Your British Citizenship referees must both have known you for at least three years, and they cannot be related to you or each other.
 In addition, they must not have had any criminal convictions within the last ten years prior to your application.

 One of your referees must be a person of professional standing, such as a doctor, a minister of religion, or a member of a professional body.
 However, he or she cannot be employed by the UKVI nor be a solicitor or agent representing you on this case.
-It is not essential for this person to be a British citizen.
-Nevertheless, your other referee must be a UK national and hold a British passport.
-This person must either be at least 25 years old or an accredited professional.

-What is the Life in the UK Test?
+Life in the UK Test Requirement

 Also known as the British Citizenship Test, this exam consists of 24 questions about British culture, histories and customs, which all British citizens must know.
 All the questions are based mainly on the information included in the Life in the UK Handbook provided by the Home Office.
 The minimum mark required to pass this test is 75%, and the exam is mandatory for those who wish to settle in the UK.

+You can book your test online.
+This must be done at least three days in advance, and you can only choose one of the five centres closest to where you live.
 On the day of your exam, you must bring with you the same ID that you used to book the test, as well as any proof of your address.
-If you fail to provide the correct documentation, you will not be able to sit the test, and you will not get a refund.
+If you fail to provide the required documentation, you will not be able to sit the test and will not receive a refund.

 Before you can be a British citizen, you need to prove your knowledge of the English language.

-English Language requirement exemptions
+English Language Requirement Exemptions

 You do not need to sit an English test if you: